What Is Reverse Osmosis? Everything You Need To Know

 What Is Reverse Osmosis?

-As its name implies, RO takes regular osmosis and reverses the process.
-RO is a type of water filtration that can reduce up to 99% of certain contaminants in water, including both larger particles and those that can’t be seen.* This is typically a multistage process that includes pushing the water through a specialized, semipermeable membrane as well as other types of filters.
+As its name implies, RO filtration is the reverse of regular osmosis.
+It’s a type of water filtration that can reduce more than 99% of a broad range of contaminants in water, including both larger particles and those that can’t be seen.
+This is typically a multistage process that includes pushing the water through a specialized, semipermeable membrane (as well as other types of filters in pre- and post-filtration stages).
 The end result is cleaner water for drinking, cooking and other regular uses.

 How Does Reverse Osmosis Work?